March 6th and 7th, 2018

 On Tuesday, Pam, Jan, and I drove with Wayne from our homes in upstate South Carolina, to a gravel parking area near the top of Springer Mountain.
 From there, we were shuttled to Amicalola Falls State Park.
 After Wayne registered (he’s number 719 to register), we hiked the one mile from the famous and oft-photographed Arch, to the lodge.
 Along the way, we climbed 604 steps, gained about 800 feet in elevation, and got up close and personal with the park’s namesake waterfall.

 After watching a beautiful sunset from the lodge, having dinner, and taking care of a few details, we went to our rooms and tried to get in a few hours of sleep.
 Wednesday morning, we were up bright and early, ate a quick breakfast, then set out on the Approach Trail towards the summit of Springer.
 The morning air was cold, with temperatures well below freezing.
 The wind blew hard on us the whole day, gusting to close to twenty miles per hour.
-Except for my hands and face, though, I was actually feeling fairly comfortably warm.
+I was layered up though, so except for my hands and face, I was actually feeling fairly comfortably warm.

 While not terribly difficult, the Approach Trail is no pushover either.
 It’ll definitely make you think twice about lugging a heavy backpack up and down mountain after mountain, mile after mile, day after day, for five or six months.
 Heck, it gave me second thoughts, and I’m not even the one doing the thru-hike, lol.